rhroberts/yatta/README.md

 ## Usage

-yatta is a stopwatch-style time tracker that stores task information and provides some reporting and visualization tools.

 There are two main components of yatta: *tasks* and *records*.
 Tasks are what you track.
 They are unique and reusable.
 Information about tracked tasks are stored as records.
 In general, the format of a yatta command is `yatta [COMMAND] [TASKS/RECORDS] [FILTER]`.
 For example, the command `yatta list records -t "Write README.md"` lists all records for the task "Write README.md".
 The `track` command is the main exception to this format, and it is specific to tasks.
 All other commands can be applied to both tasks and records.